ck-yung/grep/README-0910.md

     ** Any leading spaces will be ignored.
     ** Semi-comma is an optional separator just for friendly reading.

+## Major Bug Fix to v0.0.2

+* "Word search" now properly shows "the beginning of a line" and "the end of a line".

 ## Important Differences to GNU ```grep``` in Linux and macos